 Norton AntiVirus Plus is a top quality malware hunter which can automatically protect your PC all on its own.

-The newly named product was introduced in the US in late April 2019 as a direct replacement for the old Norton AntiVirus Basic.
-Unfortunately, the company hasn't made things easy...the same product is still called Basic in the UK.
-Although the Plus package has added on a couple of extra functions - more on which further down this article.
+The newly named product was introduced in April 2019 as a direct replacement for the old Norton AntiVirus Basic.
+Moving from 'Basic' to 'Plus' certainly sounds better, but it really only adds a couple of extra functions - more on which further down this article.

 Norton offers plenty of tweaks, options and settings for those who need them, as well as features like a handy URL blocker that keeps you away from malicious websites.
 If that misses something, an excellent file reputation service heuristically recognises suspect downloads immediately.
 And if malware still finds a way through, intelligent behaviour monitoring uses its up to date virus definitions to quarantine threats at the first sign of trouble.